Major Groups > Boletes > Gyroporus > Gyroporus cyanescens

 by Michael Kuo

 If you were to blow on it hard, Gyroporus cyanescens just might bruise blue.
-This easily recognized mushroom is found under hardwoods in eastern North America.
+This easily recognized mushroom is found under hardwoods in eastern North America, usually in sandy soil (it is especially fond of grassy areas at woods' edges, road banks, and so on).
 Its straw yellow colors and brittle consistency, together with its strong bluing reactions and yellow spore print, separate Gyroporus cyanescens from other boletes.

 Description:

-Cap: 4-12 cm; convex, becoming broadly convex or, sometimes, nearly flat in age; dry; coarsely rough or almost matted-scaly; straw colored or paler; bruising greenish yellow, then blue.
+Cap: 4-12 cm; convex, becoming broadly convex or, sometimes, nearly flat in age; dry; coarsely roughened or, sometimes, matted-scaly and hairy; straw colored or paler; bruising quickly blue.

-Pore Surface: White to yellowish; bruising greenish yellow, then blue; 1-2 pores per mm; tubes to 10 mm deep.
+Pore Surface: White to yellowish; bruising immediately blue; 1-3 round pores per mm; tubes to 18 mm deep.

-Stem: 4-10 cm long; 1-2.5 cm thick; more or less equal, or swollen; brittle; soon hollowing; colored like the cap or slightly paler; not reticulate; textured like the cap, or smoother in age; bruising greenish yellow, then blue.
+Stem: 4-12 cm long; 1-3 cm thick; more or less equal, or swollen; brittle; soon hollowing; colored like the cap or slightly paler; not reticulate; textured like the cap, or nearly bald in age; bruising quickly blue.

-Flesh: White to pale yellow; brittle; bruising greenish yellow, then blue on exposure.
+Flesh: White to pale yellow; brittle; bruising blue on exposure.

 Odor and Taste: Not distinctive.